kuntiarso/GO-Learning/README.md

 # GO-learning

-**_I already knew Java, and I used it for all backend project.
+**_I already knew Java and used it for all my backend project.
 But now I'm looking for another one as an alternative.
 Then I think I should go for GO.
 So, this is repository for learning Golang._**.

 What's within here: